amharF/udacity-ND-P4/README.md

 Speakers I have chosen to implement as stringfields.
 Although it would have been possible to create Speakers as seperate entities, I did not think it was worthwhile since later in task 4 all speaker related reponses are stored in memchache using queues

 Regarding the data modelling choices, I have chosen to add:
--Session entity
+-Session class: this creates session entities in Datastore
+	-name (StringProperty, required): each session needs as a minimum a name -highlights (StringProperty, repeated): noteworthy higlights of a session, multiple possible -speaker (StringProperty): name of the speaker
+	-duration (IntegerProperty): how long the session lasts in whole hours -sessionType (StringProperty): the type denomination of session, for the sake of this assigment exercise it can be: workshop, keynote or lecture.
+A session can only have one type
+	-date (DateProperty): date in format yyyy-mm-dd, although most sessions will fall  on the same dates as conferences, there could be edge cases (eg. a concert starting at 24.00) where it would be useful for a session object to have its own date.
--SessionForm protorpc that follows the Session model data types but additionally includes the websafeKey and organiserDisplayName to include in the API response
+	-startTime (TimeProperty): time in format h:m, where h takes values of 0-24 and m takes values of 0-59 -SessionForm protorpc class: follows the Session model data types but additionally includes the websafeKey and organiserDisplayName to include in the API response:
+	-name (StringField): each session needs as a minimum a name -highlights (StringField, repeated): noteworthy higlights of a session, multiple possible -speaker (StringField): name of the speaker
+	-duration (StringField): how long the session lasts in whole hours -sessionType (StringField): the type denomination of session, for the sake of this assigment exercise it can be: workshop, keynote or lecture.
+A session can only have one type
+	-date (StringField): date in format yyyy-mm-dd
--SessionForms protorpc in case of returning multiple session objects in a response -SessionQueryForm as Session query inbound form message -SessionQueryForms as multiple SessionQueryForm inbound form messages
+	-starttime (StringField): time in format h:m, where h takes values of 0-24 and takes values of 0-59 -websafeKey (StringField): websafe version of session key organizerDisplayName (StringField): name of conference organizer creating a session -SessionForms protorpc in case of returning multiple session objects in a response:
+	-items:
+-SessionQueryForm as Session query inbound form message
+	-field:
+	-operator:
+	-value:
+-SessionQueryForms as multiple SessionQueryForm inbound form messages
+	-filters:

 Be sure to enter into all date fields the date as YYYY-MM-DD (eg. 2015-06-04) Be sure to enter into all time fields the time as HH (eg. 18 for 18.00 or 6pm)